stax76/mpv-scripts/README.md

 command_palette and search_menu are documented here, all other scripts are documented directly in the script via code comment at the beginning of the script.

-- [command_palette](#command_palette) - Searchable menu for bindings, commands, properties,
+- [command_palette](#command_palette) - Searchable menu for bindings, playlist, chapters, profiles, audio/subtitle/video tracks, commands, properties, options.
-  the playlist, chapters, profiles and audio/subtitle/video tracks.
 - [search_menu](#search_menu) - Searchable menu for bindings, commands, properties, playlist entries and audio/subtitle tracks.
 - [auto_mode.lua](auto_mode.lua) - Use mpv as video player, music player and image viewer.